-Located at some distance from the cluster of national parks in Uganda's far west, Murchison Falls is usually offered as an add-on to a trip involving any of Bwindi Impenetrable, Queen Elizabeth, and Kibale Forest.
-It is usually accessed from Kampala, the country’s capital city, with travellers making the journey of almost 300 kilometres by road, or by air from Kajjansi Airfield.
-Alternatively, it is certainly a sound standalone destination, featuring many areas of interest and plenty of wildlife.
+The area was first gazetted as a national park in 1926 and is Uganda's oldest and largest safari park.
+Murchison Falls is usually offered as an add-on to a trip involving any of Bwindi Impenetrable, Queen Elizabeth, and Kibale Forest or could certainly be a standalone destination, featuring many areas of interest and plenty of wildlife.

 With other activities in and around the park including birdwatching, community walks, and excursions to Ziwa Rhino Sanctuary, Murchison Falls is well worth considering for your Uganda safari.
 Please take a look at our property pages, and contact a member of our team to start planning an exhilarating vacation.